NwaforChukwuebuka/affliate-system/README.md

 3. Go to "Keys" section in your dashboard
 4. Create a new API key
 5. Copy the key and add it to your `.env` file as `OPENROUTER_API_KEY=your_key_here`
-6. The free tier includes access to Mistral 7B Instruct model
+6. The free tier includes access to Mistral 7B Instruct model with generous usage limits

-#### OpenAI Credential (Optional - if you prefer paid OpenAI)
-- Add new credential: "OpenAI"
-- Name: `OpenAI API`
-- API Key: Your OpenAI API key from `.env`

 #### SMTP Credential (Optional)
 - Add new credential: "SMTP"